Lawyer: Stormy Daniels' arrest was part of sting operation

 Associated Press

-Porn actress Stormy Daniels was arrested at an Ohio strip club and accused of letting patrons touch her in violation of a state law, and her attorney said Thursday she was set up in a sting operation.
+COLUMBUS, Ohio (AP) - Porn actress Stormy Daniels was arrested while performing at an Ohio strip club and charged with letting patrons touch her in violation of a state law.
+Her attorney said Thursday she was set up in a sting operation.

 While Daniels was performing Wednesday night at Sirens, a strip club in Columbus, some patrons touched her in a "non-sexual" way, her lawyer, Michael Avenatti, told The Associated Press.